Ghana: Social Transformation and Cultural Expression

 Dr. Ackam is a professor of art and museum studies at the College of Arts and Social Sciences at the Kwame Nkrumah University of Science and Technology in Kumasi.
 He serves as the general coordinator of SIT’s academic program in Ashanti Region, where the program spends four continuous weeks during the first half of the semester.
-He lectures in both the arts and field study seminars in Kumasi and also helps students to develop ISP topics and locate art studios for apprenticeship or practical experience.
+He lectures in both the arts seminars and research methods and ethics course in Kumasi and also helps students to develop ISP topics and locate art studios for apprenticeship or practical experience.
 He has supervised several student ISPs and supported many in presenting oral exhibitions.

 Prof. Nathan Damptey

-Professor Damptey is a lecturer at the School of Performing Arts at the University of Ghana, Legon, where he teaches ethno-musicology and popular music.
+Professor Damptey is a lecturer at the School of Performing Arts at the University of Ghana, Legon, where he teaches ethnomusicology and popular music.
 During the SIT orientation period, he meets SIT students to help outline the relatedness of excursions, class meetings, and research study in the field.
 He later teaches field study techniques and how to best prepare for the ISP field experience.
-A fluent Twi speaker and well-travelled individual, he helps direct students to field study locations and has been an ISP advisor to several students since the fall of 2001.
+A fluent Asante Twi speaker and well-travelled individual, Professor Damptey helps direct students to field study locations and has been an ISP advisor to several students since the fall of 2001.

 Dr. Owusu Brempong

-Dr. Brempong is a professor of anthropology with the Institute of African Studies in the University of Ghana, Legon.
-He teaches about traditional religion, festivals, and funeral rites in the SIT seminars on social transformation and cultural expression.
-He is a friendly counselor who advises on field experience placements and the use of participation technique in the study of traditional religion—particularly herbal medicine and shrine rituals.
+Dr. Brempong is a professor of anthropology with the Institute of African Studies at the University of Ghana, Legon.
+He teaches about traditional religion, festivals, and funeral rites in seminars on social transformation and cultural expression.
+He is a friendly counselor who advises on field experience placements and the use of participation technique in the study of traditional religion — particularly herbal medicine and shrine rituals.
 He has been an advisor to several ISP students since 1996.

 Nene Sakite is the Konor, King of the Manya Krobo of the Eastern Region.
-He was a college teacher in the state of Massachusetts in the US before he ascended to the throne of his forefathers a few years ago.
+He was a college faculty member in Massachusetts (US) before he ascended to the throne of his forefathers.
 He still lives half of the year in the US and the other half in Ghana.
 During the fall, the Krobos celebrate the Nmangyem annual festival, or Thanksgiving, in which this king leads his group in a grand traditional ceremony.
 The SIT group is normally privileged to meet him and his palace chiefs during this festival week and to participate in the fall festivities in the town of Odumase-Krobo.
-The king or his spokesman-chief leads our student group in a discussion of Ghana and the Krobo traditions, and he responds to any questions students may have and also helps arrange contacts with whom students can study any aspect of Krobo art and culture.
-He has also been a project advisor to several students these last six years.
+The king or his spokesman-chief leads our student group in a discussion of Ghana and the Krobo traditions, and he responds to any questions students may have and also helps arrange contacts with those whom students can study any aspect of Krobo art and culture.
+He has also been an ISP project advisor to several students since 2006.

 Rabbi Kohain Halevi

-Rabbi Halevi is the secretary general of PANAFEST, a pan-African festival featuring art and culture from all of Africa and the African diaspora.
-He lived much of his youth in New York, and, in the mid-1990s, repatriated to Ghana, where he resides now.
+Rabbi Halevi is the executive secretary of PANAFEST, a pan-African festival featuring art and culture from all of Africa and the African diaspora.
+He lived much of his youth in New York and, in the mid-1990s, repatriated to Ghana, where he now resides.
 A motivational public orator and advocate for unity of the African people worldwide, he mobilizes people of African descent to engage African leaders to embrace unity across African states and communities for understanding and rapid development of the continent.
 He runs Cape Coast Ghana, a spiritual return organization where African Americans can reestablish touch with their roots, a reverse of the transatlantic process where Africans taken as slaves passed through a “gate of no return.”
 SIT students visit this scholar every semester after the tour of the slave dungeons in Elmina Castle and Cape Coast Castle in the towns of Elmina and Cape Coast.
-His speech to SIT students centers on the meaning of emancipation in the context of transatlantic slavery and current world politics as these affect Africa.
+His discussions with SIT students center on the meaning of emancipation in the context of transatlantic slavery and current world politics as these affect Africa.
 He takes time to listen to students discuss what they have observed during their stay in Ghana and how they are processing the experience.
 He has been an ISP advisor to several students since 1995.

 Kofi Setordji is one of the best known contemporary artists in Ghana.
-He has been an SIT friend for a long time, and SIT students visit him in small groups every semester to hear him speak on art in Africa and to engage in a hands-on practicum with him.
-Because he specializes in using various mediums including wood, metal, waste wire, acrylic paint, paper, plaster of Paris, clay, and fabric, he is recognized as one of the most versatile artists in Ghana and his work is well known all over West Africa and Europe, particularly Germany, where he often presents workshops.
+He has been a friend to SIT for many years, and SIT students visit him in small groups every semester to hear him speak on art in Africa and to engage in a hands-on practicum at his studio.
+Because he specializes in using various mediums including wood, metal, waste wire, acrylic paint, paper, plaster of Paris, clay, and fabric, he is recognized as one of the most versatile artists in Ghana, and his work is well known all over West Africa and Europe, particularly Germany, where he often presents workshops.
 He helps SIT students to fashion specific ISP topics from general interests in visual arts.
 He supervises student projects every semester and maintains contact with a wide variety of past students whom he had taken on tours of Accra art studios or whose ISPs he had supervised.
-He runs a couple of art establishments in Accra, including the popular ArtHaus, where he hosts artists from various parts of the world.
+He runs several art establishments in Accra, including the popular ArtHaus, where he hosts artists from various parts of the world.

 Togbui Addo VIII

-Togbui Addo VIII is the traditional ruler of Klikor in Volta Region a few miles away from Aflao, the border town sandwiched between Ghana and Togo.
-During the program’s tour of this region, usually for four days, the group stays all or much of the time in Klikor where this traditional ruler plays the role of a patron to the SIT group.
+Togbui Addo VIII is the traditional ruler of Klikor in Volta Region a few miles away from Aflao, a border town near Togo.
+During the program’s tour of this region, usually for four days, the group stays all or much of the time in Klikor where this traditional ruler plays the role of patron to the SIT group.
 He introduces the group to the community and to any of the shrines the group may particularly wish to interact with.
 Since this location is one of the few communities where traditional religion is prevalent, a visit here is a special privilege for students seeking to understand traditional African values as transmitted to the current generation.
-Togbui Addo also meets with students for an hour of open discussion in which they have the opportunity to ask questions on traditional worship, divination, dance, and herbal practices, all of which are prevalent in this section of Ghana’s Volta Region.
-A retired math teacher, Togbui Addo is always ready to help foreign students study and complete their excursion and ISP in his territory.
+Togbui Addo also meets with students for an open discussion in which they have the opportunity to ask questions on traditional worship, divination, dance, and herbal practices, all of which are prevalent in this section of Ghana’s Volta Region.
+A retired math teacher, Togbui Addo is always ready to help SIT students study and complete their excursion and ISP in his territory.